 Anthropology News publishes AAA news and items of historical record, columns from the executive director and AAA president, executive board motions, and features highlighting AAA members in the news and new fellows and awards.

 Anthropology News is the association’s major vehicle for information about the deaths of our colleagues.
-Please notify the editor as soon as you learn of a death or to offer your service in writing a tribute for a colleague or friend.
-In Memoriam notices are ~500 words.
-We publish all notices on the website and publish the timeliest pieces in the print magazine.
+Please notify the editor as soon as you learn of a death or to offer your service in writing a tribute for a colleague or friend to be published on our website.

 Punctuation, spelling, style guides

-Anthropology News follows the Chicago Manual of Style (CMOS) 17th Edition for issues of punctuation and grammar for the most part.
+Anthropology News follows the most recent edition of the Chicago Manual of Style (CMOS) for issues of punctuation and grammar, for the most part.
 We consult the Elements of Indigenous Style for guidelines on Indigenous style.
 We follow the Merriam-Webster dictionary for spelling.

 Use US spelling and punctuation, including the serial or Oxford comma and double quotation marks.

-Authors should capitalize names of peoples when they are used as adjectives or nouns (e.g., Black, Indigenous).
-Use the personal pronouns used by those about and with whom you are writing.
+Authors should capitalize names of peoples when they are used as adjectives or nouns (e.g., Black, Indigenous) and use the personal pronouns used by those about and with whom you are writing.

 Incorporating discussion of ideas, people, sources